 Telehealth Tasmania provides an easy way to access your appointments in the Tasmanian Health Service without having to travel to the clinic or hospital to see your clinician.

-If you like, you can ask family members, carers or friends to sit in on the telehealth appointment with you.
+With Telehealth you can have your video appointment from your own home, local health centre, or GP surgery, linking by video to your clinician.
+If you like, you can ask family members, carers or friends to sit in on the appointment with you.

-Telehealth doesn’t replace face-to-face appointments, but supports them, so it is ideal for your follow-up or review appointments.
-Your specialist will decide if it is okay for you to have a telehealth appointment.
-If you will need to be physically examined or have tests on the day you may need to attend in person.
+Your clinician will decide if it is okay for you to have a telehealth appointment - if you need to be physically examined or have tests, you may need to attend in person.

 - Give you better access to healthcare